Ratchet & Clank: Rift Apart: Plot

-Left alone, Rivet heads for the prison facility Emperor Nefarious has banished all of his enemies and stages a prison break, freeing Ratchet and Clank as well as the rest of the Resistance.
+Left alone, Rivet heads to Viceron for the prison facility the emperor has banished all of his enemies to and stages a prison break, freeing Ratchet and Clank as well as the rest of the resistance.
 However, still feeling guilty over causing the loss of Rivet's arm, Kit decides to leave the group.
-As the Resistance regroups, Emperor Nefarious announces that he plans to start invading other dimensions, starting with Ratchet and Clank's home dimension.
-Ratchet, Clank, Rivet, and the Resistance pursue Emperor Nefarious through the rift.
-Ratchet and Clank destroy Emperor Nefarious' giant power suit, and Kit returns to hold his forces at bay while Rivet confronts Emperor Nefarious personally.
-Working together, everybody, including Dr. Nefarious, manages to defeat and send Emperor Nefarious to his demise through a rift.
-Clank recovers the Dimensionator and uses it to repair the dimensions, averting the Dimensional Cataclysm.
+As the resistance regroups, the emperor begins invading other dimensions, starting with Ratchet and Clank's home dimension.
+Ratchet, Clank, Rivet, and the resistance pursue the emperor through the rifts.
+Ratchet and Clank destroy the emperor's power suit, and Kit returns to hold his forces at bay while Rivet confronts the emperor.
+Working together, everybody, including Dr. Nefarious, who grew irritated over how his alternate self treated him, defeat and send the emperor to his demise through a rift.
+Clank recovers the Dimensionator and uses it to repair the dimensions.
+Rivet and Kit repair their relationship, and before they return to their dimension, Ratchet asks them if they would like to make "one stop" first.

-In the credits, citizens of Nefarious City begin dismantling the regime's legacy, Dr. Nefarious reunites with Lawrence, who is now a father, and Gary shares his findings with his father, The Plumber.
-With reality saved and the Dimensionator in their possession, Ratchet, Clank, Rivet, and Kit take the opportunity to hang out together, repair the damage Emperor Nefarious caused, build a new arm for Clank, and go on additional adventures.
+During the credits, citizens of Nefarious City are seen dismantling the regime's legacy, Dr. Nefarious reunites with Lawrence, who is now a father, and Gary shares his findings with his father, the Plumber.
+With reality saved and the Dimensionator in their possession, Ratchet, Clank, Rivet, and Kit take the opportunity to hang out together, repair the damage the emperor caused, build a new arm for Clank, and go on further adventures.